joramwessels/MGR/logbook.md

 **20:30-22:00** Wrote the CNN background, started the RNN background and constructed a visual of an RNN.
 I've asked Bas and Rein for help with the DAS.
 I still haven't completed what I should've completed last night; the DAS is a complex environment.

 __**Mo 21-05-2017**__
 **08:00-11:00:** Awaiting a response about the DAS, I've continued writing the report.
-I finished the paragraphs on the LSTM and GRU, and thus the RNN background as a whole.
-I also created another, clearer visual.
+I finished the paragraphs on the LSTM and GRU, but I've added a header for a paragraph on CNN-RNN hybrids that I might write some other time.
+I also created another clearer visual of RNNs.
+**12:30-:**